giusepe/giusepe.github.io/_posts/2019-08-02-using-fastlane-with-ms-devops-and-xamarin.markdown

 [00:01:30]: Created new folder './fastlane'.
 [00:01:30]: No iOS or Android projects were found in directory '/Users/Giusepe/Git/ReactiveUI/ReactiveUI.Samples/xamarin-forms/Cinephile'
 [00:01:30]: Make sure to `cd` into the directory containing your iOS or Android app
-[00:01:30]: Alternatively, would you like to manually set up a fastlane config in the current directory instead? (y/n)
+[00:01:30]: Alternatively, would you like to manually set up a Fastlane config in the current directory instead? (y/n)
 ```
 Just hit `y`  and answer the questions.

 Go to your project root folder and run: ```fastlane match init```
-Select the git repository as a storage and type or paste the path to your repo, something like *https://companyname.visualstudio.com/projectName/_git/MobileCertificates*.
+Select the git repository as storage and type or paste the path to your repo, something like *https://companyname.visualstudio.com/projectName/_git/MobileCertificates*.

 Now there's a folder called `fastlane`, do a `cd fastlane` and edit the `Matchfile`, here is a sample content: